 Don’t judge this pasta by the above photo.
 This pasta tastes much better than it looks.
 Trust me!
 I have made it 3 times so far, and it’s been a hit each time.
 Eli’s words the other night, “mmmmm, this is just so good.”
 That’s all I needed to hear.

 This pasta is one of those super easy, weeknight throw together pastas.
 I prepared it and had it on the table in under 30 minutes.
 It’s also a one-bowl meal, which makes it even better.
 Another thing I love about this pasta is that the green beans cook with the pasta.
 You just throw them in for the last 3 minutes with the pasta and drain them both together.
 LOVE IT!
 If green beans aren’t in season, I use broccolini or broccoli rabe in place of the green beans.
-I just cook the broccoli rabe for the last two minutes with the pasta, as brocooli rabe tends to cook faster.
+I just cook the broccoli rabe for the last minute of the pasta’s cooking time!
+I also love using rigatoni pasta!

 I went easy on myself and bought the pesto.
 Yes, even Marin mama cuts corners on dinner.
 Paradise Foods has the best pesto, and sometimes (a lot of the time) I don’t feel like making my own, so I just buy theirs.
 I do have some great pesto recipes that would work well with this pasta.
 If you’re up for making your own, you could try my basil pesto and even my walnut pesto.
 Both of them would be great additions, but I’m assuming that most of you will go the store bought route for your pesto, so go for it!
 We can’t be Martha all the time, right?
 Sometimes you have to weigh the pros and cons.
 Do I want to make some brownies or pesto, hmmm, difficult choice there, mmmm, not really.